uwdata/mosaic/docs/get-started/index.md

 vg.coordinator().exec(vg.loadCSV("stocks", "stock-data.csv"));

 // create an area chart, returned as an HTML element
-// you might subsequently add this to your webpage const chart = vg.plot( vg.areaY(vg.from("stocks"), { x: "Date", y: "Price" }) );
+// you can subsequently add this to your webpage const chart = vg.plot( vg.areaY(vg.from("stocks"), { x: "Date", y: "Price" }) );
 ```

-For a working standalone example, take a look at the [Cross-Filter Flights 10M notebook](https://observablehq.com/@uwdata/mosaic-cross-filter-flights-10m) on Observable.

 ## Use in Python + Jupyter

 To create scalable visualizations within Jupyter notebooks, you can use [Mosaic vgplot](/vgplot/) specifications in either YAML or JSON format.
 See the [Jupyter widget](/jupyter/) docs for more.
+In the future we hope to also support a Python API, not unlike [Vega Altair](https://altair-viz.github.io/).

 ## Run and develop locally